AbdallahDotNet/AbdallahDotNet/README.md

 - 👀 Keeping pace with technological development
 - 📚 I have two years experience

+> Experience
+- I got a course from Root Center for web development
+- I trained at KR coding
+- I worked as a freelance web developer
+- I got a job in a software company in Heliopolis
+- I am currently working for Octopedia

 > Projects
 - Octpedia Mobile Application (api)
 - Octpedia Business Mobile Application (api)